binhex/documentation/docker/faq/plex.md

 /config/Plex Media Server/Logs/Plex Media Server.log
 ```

-Open the log file with something like Notepad++/Atom/VSCode and search the log for the keywords 'error' or 'corruption' or 'fatal', if the issue is corruption then see Q4 and Q5 above.
+Open the log file with something like Notepad++/Atom/VSCode and search the log for the keywords 'error' or 'corruption' or 'fatal', if the issue is corruption (common issue) then see Q4 and Q5 above.